Anastasiia Moskalenko

 Anastasiia Moskalenko (born 16 August 2000) is a Ukrainian Paralympic athlete competing in F32-classification club throw and shot put events.
 She won the gold medal with a new world record of 7.61 metres in the women's shot put F32 event at the 2020 Summer Paralympics held in Tokyo, Japan.
 She also won the silver medal in the women's club throw F32 event.
 She also set a new personal best in this event of 24.73 metres.

+Career

-She is also a gold medalist at the World Para Athletics Championships and a four-time medalist, including three golds, at the World Para Athletics European Championships.
+She is also a two-time gold medalist at the World Para Athletics Championships and a four-time medalist, including three golds, at the World Para Athletics European Championships.

+In 2023, she won the gold medal in the women's shot put F32 event at the World Para Athletics Championships held in Paris, France.
+She also competed in the women's club throw F32 event.
+She finished in 4th place.

+She finished in 4th place in the women's club throw F32 event at the 2024 Summer Paralympics in Paris, France.